unchainedshop/unchained/docs/source/admin-ui/authentication-and-registration.md

 sidebar_title: Authentication and registration
 ---

-Unchained engine supports multiple authentication flows users can use to register and access it.
-The admin ui is designed to support most of this authentication and authorization flows with the exception of some that are better suited to a storefront instead of a control panel.
+Unchained engine offers several authentication flows to users to register and access the platform.
+The admin UI is designed to support most of these authentication and authorization flows.
+However, some authentication flows are more suitable for a storefront than a control panel, and hence, the admin UI may not support them.

 # Registration
 Users can create an account by clicking on the sign up button found on the log in page using either [web authentication](https://webauthn.guide/) or normal email and password registration flow
+To create a user account, users can click on the "sign up" button located on the login page.
+Two registration options are available:
+1. [Web Authentication](https://webauthn.guide/): This method allows users to register their account using their device's built-in security features, such as a fingerprint scanner or facial recognition.
+This provides an added layer of security, as it eliminates the need for a password.
+2. Email and Password Registration Flow: Users can also choose to create an account using the traditional email and password registration process.
+They will need to enter a valid email address and a secure password of their choice to proceed.

+It is important to note that both registration options require users to provide valid and accurate information to create an account.
+Additionally, users should be advised to choose a strong and unique password to protect their account from unauthorized access.

 ## Email and password registration
-You can create an account by providing a unique `email` and `password` an an optional `username`
+To create a user account, users need to provide their email and choose a strong and unique password.
+An optional username may also be provided, depending on the platform's policies.

+When creating an account, it is essential that users choose a unique and valid email address to ensure that they receive necessary communications and account verification emails.
+Additionally, users should create a strong and unique password that is difficult for others to guess or hack.
+Passwords should be a combination of uppercase and lowercase letters, numbers, and special characters.

+In some cases, platforms may also offer the option for users to choose a username instead of using their email address.
+If provided, the username should also be unique and not already in use by another user on the platform.

+Overall, when creating an account, it is important to provide accurate and valid information, as well as to adhere to the platform's policies and terms of service.
+Users should also be aware of the platform's security measures and how their personal information will be stored and protected.

 ![diagram](../images/admin-ui/authentication-and-registration/sign-up-form.png)

-if all the validation passes you will be automatically redirected to the home page and successfully logged in

 ## Web Authn registration

 Unchained supports one of the latest and most safest registration method.
 [Web authn](https://webauthn.guide/)